1stdibs/WrapModel/README.md

 <a name="pt-basic"></a>**Basic Types**

+Note that Int and Float require special handling.
+Simply typecasting a non-integer (like 1.1) will return nil.
+Also, when a floating point value will often fail to cast as Float due to floating point imprecision that causes the value to only be containable by a Double, so values have to be cast as Doubles first, then downcast to Floats.
+For Int values, non-integers are rounded.

 | Short name | Data type | Long name | Default value |
 |---|---|---|---|
 | `WPInt` | Int | WrapPropertyInt | 0 |